How to Reduce Food Waste at Home

 Freeze before it expires

-As soon as a food item nears its expiration date, freeze it.
+As soon as a food item approaches its expiration date, freeze it.
 Bread freezes perfectly slice by slice.
 Meat and fish should be frozen on the day of purchase if you don't plan to use them within 2 days.
 Chopped fresh herbs can be frozen in ice cube trays with a little oil.

-Food waste by the numbers
+Food waste in France: the numbers

-Creative anti-waste recipes
+Creative zero-waste recipes

 Composting, the last line of defense